|

 sometimes the vote that looked so favorable at the meeting ends up with

-recommendation letter might carry a candidate that either lives in an
+brilliant recommendation letter might carry a candidate that either

-isolated place (and thus no one is familiar with the work first-hand),
+lives in an isolated place (and thus no one is familiar with the work

-or who is doing something totally unfamiliar to any Laurels currently
+first-hand), or who is doing something totally unfamiliar to any

 Thus, the standards for recommendation are measured on many scales in

-with his or her peers, according to his or her own judgment.
-And the Crown,
+consulting with his or her peers, according to his or her own judgment.

-surely been singled out as one)?
+you have surely been singled out as one)?
 What does fealty mean?
-What does it mean
+What

-to be a Companion of the Laurel in the SCA?
+does it mean to be a Companion of the Laurel in the SCA?
 What is honor?
-What is the

-appropriate place of historical authenticity within our Society?
-We cannot
+What is the appropriate place of historical authenticity within our

 In Closing

-that receiving a Laurel is not an end in itself, but rather a chance to
+Remember that receiving a Laurel is not an end in itself, but rather a

-join with others to bring more information, skill, and artistry to the
+chance to join with others to bring more information, skill, and

-Society.
-This booklet, together with the other documents mentioned, should
+artistry to the Society.
+This booklet, together with the other

-updated by Mistress Gwendolyn of Amberwood with the advice and under the
+Prion and updated by Mistress Gwendolyn of Amberwood with the advice

-direction of the members of the Order of the Laurel, Jan 31, 1992.
+and under the direction of the members of the Order of the Laurel, Jan

 This has been updated again in October, 1999 by Baroness Éowyn